 IT outsourcing: getting it right

 Businesses, trying to balance operational costs with the need to efficiently scale-up capacity, are increasingly looking outside their organization for software development solutions.
-Their need to find the right team of software developers might be simple, but in a competitive global market it’s a challenge which is easier said than done.
+Their need to find the right team of software developers might be simple, but in a competitive global market, it’s a challenge that is easier said than done.

 When it comes to outsourcing software development, you can mitigate the risks by avoiding common pitfalls.
 And as part of an effective business strategy, IT outsourcing is a risk worth taking for cost-effective, streamlined, and expedited software development that reduces the time taken to get your product to market (and iterate it once it’s there).